Skip to content

 Also, there is an additional class method on_all_streams_end which is called when all streams have ended.
 This method is needed because, unlike in the official documentation, your event handler will be called multiple times and probably by even multiple agents.

-If you would like to use asynchronous communication between agents, you can specify a async_mode parameter.
-This is useful when you want your agents to execute multiple tasks concurrently.
-Only threading mode is supported for now.
+If you would like to use asynchronous communication between agents, you can specify a async_mode parameter to threading.
+This is useful when you don't want to wait for a response from an agent.
+For example, if it takes it long to write it.

 agency = Agency([ceo], async_mode='threading')